Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 chance is around 1/500.
 Then the proponents of mainstream

-to the phonotactic constrains.
-You need to take that into
+others, due to the phonotactic constrains.
+You need to take that

 measure the collision entropy of different parts of the grammar of